 PollInterval = 10 Define the interval (number of seconds) for checking if the device is connected.

 ReconnectAfter = 3 Define after how many successful connection checks CNCnetPDM should try to reconnect to the controllers MTConnect Adapter if the device changed its state from disconnected to connected.
 As the machine needs some time to start up the combination of PollInterval and ReconnectAfter should be long enough e.g. 10 x 3 = 30 sec.
 For older machines increase this value.

 For initial testing its recommended to set CollectStates and CollectCounters to 0.
 If you set them to 1 please make sure that you have matching tag names for OEE device states and part counter set up in the respective machine INI file.
 TOP

 If you identify your controller by IP address change it from 127.0.0.1 to its correct address e.g. 192.168.1.100.

 If you identify your controller by DNS-Hostname change it from localhost to its correct value e.g. MAZAK01.

 Change the name of the device driver from device.dll to mtcclient.dll

 This device driver enables to dynamically modify, enable or disable tags that should be acquired from the controller.
 It also allows to define the frequency and content of ping commands that have to be sent to the Adapter.
-By defining a tag name and possible values for OEE device states you can output numeric values for these states.
+Definition of a tag name for availability enables the driver to determine if the controller connected to its Adapter is up or down.
+By setting a tag name and possible values for OEE device states you can output numeric values for these states.
 Setup of a part counter tag name allows incremental or cumulative part counting in CNCnetPDM.